rezaiyan/flight-surety/README.md

   ```
    npm run <command>
    ```

    **Run Tests**:
    - Ensure smart contract integrity through comprehensive tests:
      ```
      npx hardhat test
      ```

+## Deployment Process
+- **Compile Smart Contracts**: Initiates the compilation of smart contracts using Hardhat, which generates the necessary artifacts, including the ABI (Application Binary Interface) and bytecode.
+- **Network Check**: Verifies the deployment network to prevent accidental deployments to the ephemeral Hardhat Network, suggesting the use of `--network localhost` for local deployments.
+- **Fetch Signers**: Utilizes Hardhat's environment to obtain signer accounts, specifically identifying the deployer and an initial airline account for deployment purposes.
+- **Deploy Contract**: Executes the deployment of the `FlightSuretyApp` contract to the chosen Ethereum network, leveraging the deployer account for the transaction.
+- **Wait for Deployment Completion**: Awaits the finalization of the contract deployment process and then captures the contract's deployed address.
+- **Artifact and Address Distribution**:
+    - **Frontend Application**: The contract's ABI and address are saved in the `apps/frontend/src/artifacts/contracts` directory, ensuring the frontend application can properly interact with the deployed contract.
+    - **Server Application**: Similarly, the artifacts are also placed in the `apps/server/src/artifacts/contracts` directory, enabling the server-side application to communicate with the contract.
+    - **General Artifacts Storage**: Additionally, a copy of the contract's artifacts is stored in the general `artifacts/contracts` directory for reference or other uses.
+- **Error Handling**: Manages and logs any errors encountered during the deployment process, facilitating debugging and ensuring smooth deployment operations.

 ## Using the FlightSurety DApp